 - You can go to “Appearance”, then “Widgets” to add items to your sidebar and your footer.

 - If you are looking for more theme ideas, in addition to the free themes in WordPress, Studiopress themes are very popular and I used one of them on an earlier version of techbizgurl.com.
-Another option is Pretty Darn Cute Designs.
-She provides modern and feminine premade designs.
+Other options include Bluchic and Pretty Darn Cute Designs.
+They both provide fun and feminine premade designs.
 This theme is the Victoria theme from Bluchic.

 Congratulations!
 You have officially set up your blog.